sassoftware/restaf/doc.md

 1.  **type:** This indicates which of the results pattern this object represent

-1.  **links:** Use the links method below to view and obtain restafLinks for further calls.
+1.  **links:** Use the links method below to view and obtain rafLinks for further calls.
 If type is "links" then this object only has links for other end points.
-2.  **itemsList:** The restafObj contains an array of items with id's.
+2.  **itemsList:** The rafObject contains an array of items with id's.
     1. Use itemsList method to retrieve the id's of the items returned.
     2. Use the scrollCmds method to determine whether there are more data available and for making the pagination calls.
     3. Use the items function to retrieve specific items( or all items ) from the collection.